aribiswas/aribiswas.github.io/_posts/2025-11-16-rl-real-world-systems.markdown

 Look at how most organizations use machine learning in production today and you see a familiar picture: supervised models for prediction and ranking, some unsupervised methods for clustering or anomaly detection, and a long tail of rules and scripts.
 RL shows up rarely, usually in tightly scoped optimization problems where experimentation is cheap.

 That stands in sharp contrast to the research literature.
-Each year, conferences publish thousands of RL papers; new benchmarks appear with regularity; every few months, a new agent matches or surpasses human performance on some game or simulated task.
+Each year, conferences publish numerous RL papers; new benchmarks appear with regularity; every few months, a new agent matches or surpasses human performance on some game or simulated task.
 This gap between research and deployment is not caused by a lack of imagination on the industrial side.
 It is the result of constraints:

 - **Safety:** exploration by trial-and-error is unacceptable when actions can injure people, damage equipment, or violate regulations.
 - **Verification:** regulators and operators want guarantees, or at least understandable failure modes, not just reward curves.